 How much does it cost to charge an electric car?

-It’s problematic, though.
-This is the slowest possible rate of charging – a large capacity battery, like that on a Kia e-Niro, will take around 30 hours to charge fully from empty.
-Have something with a really big battery like a Tesla or a Porsche Taycan?
+The biggest drawback is the speed.
+It’s the slowest possible charging rate.
+Charging a large battery pack, such as the 64kWh unit on a Kia e-Niro, will take around 30 hours from empty.
+Have something with an enormous battery, like a Porsche Taycan or the new Mercedes EQS?
 Forget it.

 Home wallbox (3kW – 22kW)

-A home wallbox is a separate box which is wired directly to your home’s electricity supply.
-They’re usually installed by the companies that supply them, or they can be put in by electricians with a specific certification.
+A home wallbox is the type of charger you’ll get as part of the government’s EVHS grant.
+It’s a separate box which is wired directly to your homes electrical system.
+Normally, they’re installed by the companies that supply them, although they can be connected by specialist electricians, provided they have the proper qualifications.

 Commando socket (7kW)